-In the United Kingdom, research and development credits are obtained at a maximum rate of 33.35% of our qualifying research and development expenses.
+In the United Kingdom, research and development tax credits are obtained at a maximum rate of 33.35% of our qualifying research and development expenses incurred prior to April 1, 2023 (set to reduce for expenditure incurred from April 1, 2023 onwards).
 The increase in the income tax credit was primarily attributable to an increase in our eligible research and development expenses.